Loading

 Australia’s humanitarian and settlement programs

-Australia is one of the global leaders in international resettlement efforts, placing us in the top five resettlement countries in 2023.
-In 2023-24 we set the Humanitarian Program to 20,000 places.
-This was the highest intake since 2012-13, and we will welcome the same number of entrants in 2024‑25.
+Australia is one of the global leaders in international resettlement efforts, with our Humanitarian Program set to 20,000 places in 2023-24.
+This was the highest intake since 2012-13, and we welcomed the same number of entrants in 2024‑25 and will again for 2025-26.

 Success stories